Table of Contents

 - In severe cases: difficulty breathing, loss of consciousness, coma, seizures, and death

-Dogs with the compulsion to play in their water dish are also in danger of water intoxication.
+Dogs compulsive to play in their water dish are also in danger of water intoxication.

-When you take your canine for walks or to the dog park, carry water with you for frequent breaks and to avoid dehydration, and observe how much water your dog is asking for.
+When you take your dog for walks, carry water with you for frequent breaks to avoid dehydration, and observe how much water your dog is asking for.